vippsas/vipps-partner/README.md

 1. The merchant applies for Vipps on [portal.vipps.no](https://portal.vipps.no) and selects:
-   a.
-The correct product
+   1. The correct product
-   b.
-The partner
+   2. The partner
-   c.
-The price package, typically "Small", "Medium" or "Large"
+   3. The price package, typically "Small", "Medium" or "Large"
 2. Vipps processes the application and does customer control (KYC, PEP, AML, etc).
    This may take a few days, depending on the information provided and the workload.
 3. The merchant can check the status of the application on